Main Menu » Organs & Systems » Respiratory » Overview of the respiratory system » Overview 3

 Component composition

-Except for alveoli, where gas exchange occurs, walls of respiratory passageways have a consistent, layered pattern.
-These layers are modified, however, for each passageway and thin as passageways approach the alveoli.
-The layers include an epithelium, a lamina propria which possesses numerous elastic fibers and/or smooth muscle; a supporting layer to maintain patency, and an outer connective tissue layer.
+Except in the most terminal regions, the walls of respiratory passageways have a consistent, layered pattern.
+These layers are specialized, however, for each passageway and thin as passageways approach the alveoli.
+The layers include an epithelium, a lamina propria, an elastic fibers and/or smooth muscle layer; a supporting layer to maintain patency, and an outer connective tissue layer.
 400x

 Epithelium >

-The epithelium lining most respiratory passageways is pseudostratified columnar with cilia and goblet cells, commonly referred to as respiratory epithelium.
-A prominent basement membrane is a common feature in many respiratory passageways.
+The epithelium lining respiratory passageways begins as pseudostratified columnar with cilia and goblet cells, commonly referred to as respiratory epithelium.
+A prominent basement membrane is also a common feature.
+The epithelium gradually decreases in height, with reduced cilia and goblet cells, transitioning through simple cuboidal to finally simple squamous in alveoli.

 - Cilia

-The epithelium lining most respiratory passageways is pseudostratified columnar with cilia and goblet cells, commonly referred to as respiratory epithelium.
-A prominent basement membrane is a common feature in many respiratory passageways.
+The epithelium lining respiratory passageways begins as pseudostratified columnar with cilia and goblet cells, commonly referred to as respiratory epithelium.
+A prominent basement membrane is also a common feature.
+The epithelium gradually decreases in height, with reduced cilia and goblet cells, transitioning through simple cuboidal to finally simple squamous in alveoli.

 - Goblet cells

-The epithelium lining most respiratory passageways is pseudostratified columnar with cilia and goblet cells, commonly referred to as respiratory epithelium.
-A prominent basement membrane is a common feature in many respiratory passageways.
+The epithelium lining respiratory passageways begins as pseudostratified columnar with cilia and goblet cells, commonly referred to as respiratory epithelium.
+A prominent basement membrane is also a common feature.
+The epithelium gradually decreases in height, with reduced cilia and goblet cells, transitioning through simple cuboidal to finally simple squamous in alveoli.

 - Basement membrane

-The epithelium lining most respiratory passageways is pseudostratified columnar with cilia and goblet cells, commonly referred to as respiratory epithelium.
-A prominent basement membrane is a common feature in many respiratory passageways.
+The epithelium lining respiratory passageways begins as pseudostratified columnar with cilia and goblet cells, commonly referred to as respiratory epithelium.
+A prominent basement membrane is also a common feature.
+The epithelium gradually decreases in height, with reduced cilia and goblet cells, transitioning through simple cuboidal to finally simple squamous in alveoli.

 Lamina propria >

-A lamina propria of loose connective tissue is located between the epithelium and the supportive layer.
-Many blood vessels are located in this layer to aid in temperature regulation of the air.
+A lamina propria, located beneath the epithelium, consists of loose connective tissue with many blood vessels that aid in temperature regulation of the air.

 - Smooth muscle/elastic lamina >

 In a respiratory passageway, the lamina propria may possess an interlacing meshwork of smooth muscle or an elastic lamina of longitudinally arranged elastic fibers.
-This layer is lacking entirely, however, in the nasal cavities, pharynx and larynx.
+This layer is lacking, however, in the nasal cavities, pharynx and larynx.

 - Seromucous glands >

-The connective tissue layer beneath the smooth muscle and/or elastic lamina (double-headed arrows) frequently contains mixed glands (G).
+The connective tissue layer beneath the smooth muscle and/or elastic lamina frequently contains mixed glands.
 Their secretions moisten the epithelium and, with cilia, form a mucociliary escalator to remove particulate matter and pollutants from inhaled air and transport them upward.
-These glands decrease in number and eventually disappear as the diameter of the passageways narrows.
+These glands decrease in number and eventually disappear as the diameter of the passageways decreases.

 Supporting layer >